juji/Soul-Recycling-Simulation/README.md

 so basically, create a way so a machine can adapt based on it's own computing power.

+---

+## 🔇 Clean Code Philosophy

+**All console logging has been completely removed from the codebase.** The simulation runs silently and professionally without cluttering the browser console with debugging noise.
+Performance monitoring and adaptive systems work seamlessly behind the scenes.

+- ✅ **Zero console.log statements** in source code
+- ✅ **Silent performance optimization**
+- ✅ **Clean, production-ready code**
+- ✅ **Professional debugging practices** (when needed, proper tools replace console spam)

 ## 🧘‍♂️ Enjoy the ride.

 ---